rajeevchaturvedi2007/demo-repository-rajeev/README.md

 # Rajeev_Repository
 # **demo : Spring Boot project**
-# This roject use the Spring Boot with in built Tomcat
+# This project use the Spring Boot with in built Tomcat

 # Main Commands which run from Command prompt - where your pom file exist